R-Venkat-Kalyan/CMS/README.md

 ### Complete Deployed Application

-The complete deployed application, including the backend and frontend, is accessible at: https://still-mongoose-typically.ngrok-free.app/
+The complete deployed application, including the backend and frontend, is accessible at: https://cms-mongodb.onrender.com/
-Please note that the availability of this URL may vary.